flojoy-ai/docs/docs/advanced-usage/pytorch-classifier.md

 "dog"
 ```

-Now, with these files at hand, you're all set to integrate your custom PyTorch Image Classifier into Flojoy using the `TORCHSCRIPT_CLASSIFIER` node.
+Now, with these files at hand, you are all set to integrate your custom PyTorch Image Classifier into Flojoy using the `TORCHSCRIPT_CLASSIFIER` node.

 ### 3. [Optional] Train the model on your own data